omwn/omw-data/README.md

  * added human readable citations in ``omw-citations.tab``

-If you use OMW plesae cite both the citation below, and the individual wordnets (citation data is included in each wordnet):
+If you use OMW please cite both the citation below, and the individual wordnets (citation data is included in each wordnet):

 Francis Bond and Ryan Foster (2013)
 [Linking and extending an open multilingual wordnet](http://aclweb.org/anthology/P/P13/P13-1133.pdf)</a>.